 Ensuring Protection of Personal Information

 To appropriately treat and protect the personal information of patients, general consumers and employees, the Santen Group has devised a Policy toward the Protection of Personal Information and a compliance program on the protection of personal information, and strives to spread necessary knowledge to all Santen Group executives and employees through training and to operate the policy and program appropriately.

-There were no privacy violation cases by the Santen Group in FY2016.
+There were no privacy violation cases by the Santen Group in FY2017.

 Information Security Measures

 The Santen Group implements measures against the risks of information leakage, including formulating internal regulations, including the Basic Policy for Information Security and Information Security Corporate Principles and Rules, and developing and operating a system for information security based on these regulations, in order to properly protect and manage information.
-In response to the globalization of our businesses, Santen reformulated the Regulations on Information Security in May 2015 by expanding their scope to overseas group companies.
+In response to the globalization of our businesses, Santen reformulated the Regulations on Information Security in May 2016 by expanding their scope to overseas group companies.
 In May 2018, we established a section dedicated to information security in a global scope, and put the section into operation.
 We also implement other information security measures, such as providing our employees with information security education, and carrying out assessment of physical security.